Ryan Betts(Click here for classes)

 She is the author or 50+ scientific publications; holds multiple patents in the area of machine learning; has won various data-mining competitions and best paper awards; and speaks regularly at conferences and other public events.
 In addition, she is teaching courses on Data Mining and Business Analytics at Stern, and gives guest lectures at Wharton, Columbia and MIT.

 Krishnan is a data scientist at Twitter.
 He was formerly a risk quant at Bank of America, an associate at Goldman Sachs, and an engineer at Sun Microsystems.
 His experience in building the real-time proprietary trading system WebET at Goldman Sachs, and concurrent Scala systems to compute the conditional value at risk of large credit portfolios at BAC, have put him in good stead at the Revenue Quality team at Twitter.
 His primary tools are Scala, Scalding and a dash of statistics and math.
 He has graduate degrees in math, computer science and mathematical finance from the University of Chicago.

 Jairam Ranganathan(Click here for classes)

-Jai is the Director of Product Strategy at Cloudera where he is responsible for planning the future roadmap of Cloudera products.
-Before Cloudera, he spent a decade at VMware, where amongst other things he was one of the developers on vMotion, storage vMotion and the distributed management framework for vSphere.
+Jairam is the Director of Product Strategy at Cloudera, where he is responsible for planning the roadmap of Cloudera products.
+Before Cloudera, he spent a decade at VMware, where among other things he was one of the developers on vMotion, storage vMotion, and the distributed management framework for vSphere.

 Jason Rutherglen(Click here for classes)